 3. The results of teeth whitening will vary depending on your condition

 As mentioned earlier, getting perfect pearly whites might not be possible for everyone.
-One reason is because there are many factors that cause discolouration of the teeth.
+One reason is that there are many factors that cause discolouration of the teeth.
 Teeth that are stained due to extrinsic factors i.e. smoking, consuming food with staining agents like coffee, red wine and tea generally respond better to teeth whitening.
 Teeth that are stained due to intrinsic factors i.e. certain medication or antibiotics, fluorosis do not respond as well to teeth whitening.
 In addition, teeth that are stained very badly regardless of the type of stain may not whiten as effectively as well.
 In such situations, opting for veneers or crowns to cover stained teeth might be a better option.

 The second reason why teeth whitening varies across individuals is because of genetics.
-The colour of our first teeth represent our natural teeth colour — what teeth whitening does is to bring your teeth back to that colour as much as possible.
+The colour of our first teeth represents our natural teeth colour — what teeth whitening does is to bring your teeth back to that colour as much as possible.
 So if you’re blessed with naturally whiter teeth, great!
 If not, it would be best to manage your expectations.

 Other things to note include the effect of teeth whitening on dental restorations.
 Crowns, veneers, bridges, composite bonding and artificial teeth will not respond to teeth whitening at all.
 So perhaps that’s something to keep in mind in case your whitened teeth and restorations do not match up in colour.